 Main Article Content

-Objectives: Herbal treatments are commonly used during pregnancy by Saudi women.
-However, inappropriate use of some herbs can have side effects for both mother and foetus.
+Objectives: Herbal treatments are commonly used by Saudi women during pregnancy.
+However, the inappropriate use of some herbs can have side-effects for both the mother and the fetus.
 Thus, a comprehensive understanding of their use during pregnancy is crucial.
-To explore the use of herbal treatments by Saudi women during pregnancy using the knowledge-attitude-practice (KAP) model.
-Methods: A cross-sectional study was conducted among 400 subjects in Riyadh using an online questionnaire.
-Results: All participants lacked knowledge about the side effects of herbs, but 62.5% of them knew about unsafe herbs in general.
-Most participants had a neutral attitude towards herbs.
-Almost half of the participants did not use herbs during pregnancy, and a similar number sometimes use herbal treatments during pregnancy.
-There was a significant positive correlation between practice and attitude and a negative correlation between knowledge and attitude and between knowledge and practice (p < 0.0001).
-Conclusion: While the participants’ knowledge was generally poor, their attitudes and practices regarding the use of herbal treatments during pregnancy were good.
-It is recommended that more efforts be made by health care providers to target attitudes by providing accurate knowledge and reinforce healthy practices among Saudi women.
+This study aimed to explore the use of herbal treatments by Saudi women during pregnancy using the knowledge-attitude-practice model.
+Methods: This cross-sectional study was conducted from September 2019 and April 2020 in Riyadh, Saudi Arabia, on a convenience sample using an online Arabic-language questionnaire.
+Saudi women aged between 18–58 years who were pregnant or had been pregnant and were living in the Riyadh were included.
+Results: A total of 400 individuals participated in this study.
+All participants lacked knowledge about the side-effects of herbal treatment but 63% knew about unsafe herbs in general.
+Most participants (66%) had a neutral attitude towards herbal treatments.
+Almost half of the participants (48%) did not use herbs during pregnancy and a similar number (47%) sometimes used herbal treatments during pregnancy.
+There was a significant positive correlation between attitude and practice and a negative correlation between knowledge and attitude as well as between knowledge and practice (P <0.0001 each).
+Conclusion: While the participants’ knowledge were generally poor, their attitudes and practices regarding the use of herbal treatments during pregnancy were good.
+It is recommended that more efforts be made by healthcare providers to target attitudes towards herbal treatments by providing accurate knowledge and reinforcing healthy practices among Saudi women.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.